Advantages of CRM for startups

 - Supported platforms: Android, iPhone, Mac, Windows, etc.

 - HubSpot is the best free CRM for startups, allowing you to get started right away, but paid add-on packages for HubSpot pile on capabilities like reporting, artificial intelligence, and advanced automation.

 - For startups that fit the criteria, the HubSpot for Startups program offers discounts of up to 90% together with specialized training and support.

 - Manages workflows for better project management; you'll be able to efficiently assign and track leads, monitor the sales process, and record customer interactions across channels.

 - Works with both G Suite and Microsoft Office and works seamlessly on whichever platform your company prefers.

-- Although the free CRM has many basic features, they are very basic, so to increase the CRM's functionality, you may eventually need to purchase Sales Hub or one of HubSpot's other add-on packages.
+- Although the free CRM has many basic and cool features, they are very basic, so to increase the CRM's functionality, you may eventually need to purchase Sales Hub or one of HubSpot's other add-on packages.

 - Free Plan: Support for unlimited users.